 $78,760 per year

 What Nuclear Medicine Technologists Do

 Nuclear medicine technologists prepare and administer radioactive drugs for imaging or treatment.

 Most nuclear medicine technologists work in hospitals.
 Some work in physicians’ offices, diagnostic laboratories, or imaging clinics.
 Most nuclear medicine technologists work full time.

 How to Become a Nuclear Medicine Technologist

-Nuclear medicine technologists typically need an associate’s degree in nuclear medicine technology.
+Nuclear medicine technologists typically need an associate’s degree from an accredited nuclear medicine technology program.
 Formal education programs in nuclear medicine technology or a related healthcare field lead to a certificate, an associate’s degree, or a bachelor’s degree.
-Technologists must be licensed in some states; requirements vary by state.
+Most nuclear medicine technologists become certified, and some must be licensed.